mehdi-farsi/impex/README.md

 ### Hooks

 The entry point of the project is the method `CSVImporter::Engine.run`.
 This method accepts a block.
-The block (that takes a `CSVImporter::Row` instance as parameter) is used just before history checks and insertion of each row.
+The block (that takes a `CSVImporter::Row` instance as parameter) is called just before history checks and insertion of each row.

 So you can re-arrange the mapping of the row (recall: each header value has to correspond to a table column name)